Adelost/KeyHook/README.md

 Provides low level rebinding of both keyboard keys and mouse keys, as well as creating macros.
 Especially useful for both games and applications which do not support rebinding of keys.
 The bindings are built and run as a normal C++ program.

-If this sounds intriguing to you please continue reading...
+If this sounds intriguing to you, please continue reading...

 ## Examples